RicardoSPeres/COVOICE-19/_posts/2020-11-02-funded-post.markdown

 # AI 4 COVID-19

 The **COVOICE-19** project was funded by the Portuguese Foundation for Science and Technology under the AI 4 COVID-19 call.
-The project will address the development of Artificial Intelligence tools to assist in the rapid diagnosis and predictive prognosis in the context of the current or future COVID-19 pandemics, being led by **UNINOVA-CTS** and counting with the support of the **Ocidental Lisbon Hospital Center**.
+The project will address the development of Artificial Intelligence tools to assist in the rapid diagnosis and predictive prognosis in the context of the current or future COVID-19 pandemics, being led by **UNINOVA-CTS** and counting with the support of the **Occidental Lisbon Hospital Center**.

 Official project kick-off will take place in *January 2021*.